 AM: There are already a bunch of projects in the pipeline that I need to complete and take advantage of.
-The high performance computing center is a top priority of mine and making sure we pull off that $168 million investment from Harvard, MIT, Northeastern, UMASS … We expect it to be completed in fall of 2012.
+The high performance computing center is a top priority of mine and making sure we pull off that $168 million investment from Harvard, MIT, Northeastern, UMASS … We expect it to be completed in the fall of 2012.
 That is really a catalyst for new development to bring to startup companies and entrepreneurs all across the country, saying we have true great energy, that’s why Harvard invested so much money into downtown Holyoke.
 The utility costs … we have some of the cheapest in the state and throughout New England … Right now, we do not do enough marketing so my top priority is to really rebrand Holyoke.
 We’ll start doing that in January.
-You know, our logo right now is smoke stacks with smoke coming out.
-That doesn’t represent Holyoke today so throughout this campaign, I talked about bringing us from the paper city to the digital city so when people think Holyoke, they think digital, they think technology, they think art, and innovation.
+You know, our logo right now is smokestacks with smoke coming out.
+That doesn’t represent Holyoke today so throughout this campaign, I talked about bringing us from the paper city to the digital city so when people think Holyoke, they think digital, they think technology, they think art and innovation.

 I’ve gotten so much national attention just from the victory that people are emailing me and calling me and want to meet me just because they’ve never heard of Holyoke and all of the sudden they are thinking about it.
 That’s great because we’ve got to take advantage of the spotlight and put it back onto Holyoke.